Constance-Agonse/table-ronde/readme.md

 ## Platform structure

-The platform is composed of a sign-in / sign-up pages, a home page where you can search for skills, a profile page where you can find your skill, you account details, your current excange and your previous one.
+The platform is composed of :
+* Sign-in / sign-up pages
+* A home page where you can search for skills
+* A profile page where you can find your skills
+* Your account details
+* Your current exchange and your previous ones

 Once an exchange is done you have the possibility to rebook it.

 ### Technologies
-The platform have been developed with :
+The platform have been developed in 4 days with :

 Front-end
 * Handlebars